nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* administrator of on-campus halls and residences
-* has a need to manage a significant number of contacts
+* has a need to manage a large amount of resident information
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage residents' information faster than a typical mouse/GUI driven app and allow easy enforcement of Covid-19 restrictions

 ### User stories